-Merton Neighbourhood Watch (NHW) is a community run scheme, supported by the Police, which helps cut crime and incidences of Anti Social behaviour.
+Merton Neighbourhood Watch (NHW) is a community run scheme, supported by the Police, which helps cut crime and incidences of anti-social behaviour.

-Neighbourhood Watch is not about being nosey or gossiping; it is about developing local knowledge, building community spirit and developing links with your local policing team.
+Neighbourhood Watch is not about being nosey or gossiping; it is about developing local knowledge, building community spirit and developing links with your local Policing team.

 Being part of an active community who are looking out for one another provides reassurance and peace of mind, whether to those who live alone and feel isolated or those concerned about leaving their home unoccupied while on holiday.

 The aim of Neighbourhood Watch is to bring neighbours together to create strong, friendly, active communities where crime and anti-social behaviour are less likely to happen.
-Residents are encouraged to report all incidents and suspicious behavior to the relevant agencies to try and help prevent crime before it happens.
+Residents are encouraged to report all incidents and suspicious behaviour to the relevant agencies to try and help prevent crime before it happens.

 We also encourage you and your watch to report all incidents and suspicious activity to the relevant agencies.
 If you see something that may help the Police in solving or preventing a crime, make a note of what you have seen and pass this information on to the Police.
 If you have an emergency, where a crime is happening now, there are suspects on scene or there is danger to life you should call 999.
 For crimes that are not urgent you should call 101.

-Neighbourhood street signs for lampposts are available for Co-ordinators and members to put up to indicate an active watch is operating in your road, street or block of flats.
+Neighbourhood street signs for lampposts are available for Co-ordinators to put up to indicate an active watch is operating in your road, street or block of flats.
 Co-ordinators can erect the signs themselves following approval by Merton council (or the relevant owner of the lamppost).
 If you would like to order a street sign please see request a street sign

-Neighbourhood Watch Co-ordinators are invited to attend our AGM and other events throughout the year; however, it’s worth noting that attendance at these events is not mandatory.
+Neighbourhood Watch Co-ordinators are invited to attend our annual AGM and other events throughout the year; however, it’s worth noting that attendance at these events is not mandatory.